Yousaf184/quiz-app/README.md

 # quiz-image-recognition-app
-App that allows users to recognize images using their voice
+Quiz app that asks users to identify images by speaking the name of the animal